Walter Baldwin Spencer: Early life and education

 Spencer was born on 23 June 1860 in Stretford, Lancashire, England to Martha (née Circuit) and Rueben Spencer.
 He was educated at Old Trafford school and Manchester School of Art, where he received training in drawing.

 In 1879, Spencer began study at Owens College (University of Manchester), where he first developed an interest in evolutionary biology.
 In 1884, he obtained a BA in biology from the University of Oxford, with first-class honours.
 Through his time at Oxford, Spencer attended lectures by anthropologist Edward Burnett Tylor, which began a lifelong interest in the field.

-As a graduate, Spencer worked as a teaching assistant to his former professor Henry Nottidge Moseley, where he aided in the transferral of General Pitt-Rivers's collection of anthropological artefacts from the South Kensington Museum to Oxford University, which had built a museum to house it.
+As a graduate, Spencer worked as a teaching assistant to his former professor Henry Nottidge Moseley, where he aided in the transferral of General Pitt-Rivers' collection of anthropological artefacts from the South Kensington Museum to Oxford University, which had built a museum to house it.
 He obtained a fellowship at Lincoln College, Oxford in 1886.

 Career

-Move to Melbourne

-Having already contributed various papers to scientific journals, one of which, on the Pineal eye in lizards, had aroused much interest, and having applied for the professorship of biology at Melbourne in June 1886 was elected to that chair in January 1887.

-Spencer arrived in Australia in March of that year and set about organising his new school (the chair had just been founded), successfully receiving a building grant of £8000 to develop new lecture rooms and laboratories.
-He showed much capability as a lecturer and organiser, and also took a full part in the general activities of the university.
-His interests were not confined to his university duties; he took a leading part in the proceedings of the Royal Society of Victoria, the Field Naturalists Club of Victoria, and the Australasian Association for the Advancement of Science, and did valuable work for those bodies.